WinVector/rquery/Examples/Introduction/rquery_Introduction.md

 [`rquery`](https://github.com/WinVector/rquery) is a data wrangling system designed to express complex data manipulation as a series of simple data transforms.
-This is in the spirit of `R`’s `base::transform()`, or `dplyr`’s `dplyr::mutate()`.
+This is in the spirit of `R`’s `base::transform()`, or `dplyr`’s `dplyr::mutate()` and uses a pipe in the style popularized in `R` with `magrittr`.
 The operators themselves follow the selections in Codd’s relational algebra, with the addition of the traditional `SQL` “window functions.”
 More on the background and context of `rquery` can be found [here](https://github.com/WinVector/rquery/blob/master/Examples/old_readme/README.md).

 In transform formulations data manipulation is written as